 - Strippin gives an absolutely glorious one here, when someone in Grand Theft Auto V does a kamikaze attack with a large plane.

-- An episode of The Simpsons had Homer using a Curse Cut Short variant.
+- The Simpsons: "Who Shot Mr. Burns: Part I" had Homer using a Curse Cut Short variant.

 - In the season 2 finale of The Venture Bros., Hank subverts this with a long "FUUUUUUUUUUUUU- that is cut off for a commercial. . . only to be completed afterward: "UUUUUUUUUUUUUUUUUUUUUUUDGE!